 Understanding what keeps us happy

 Talk And Express Feelings: Mental health is always correlated to emotional health.
 The more we are emotionally unstable, the more we are prone to mental illness.
-To avoid that, we need to have an outlet so that we can vent out those unwanted feelings.
+To avoid that, we need to have an outlet to vent out those unwanted feelings.
 It would be an excellent choice to talk about our emotional issues with people who truly understand what we are going through.
-We have to express the things we are carrying around in our minds so that we won’t have to feel alone.
-It is essential that we should be honest about everything so we can achieve the best support we deserve.
+We have to express the things we are carrying around in our minds not to feel alone.
+It is essential that we be honest about everything to achieve the best support we deserve.
 Thus, we can consider doing some of the following:

 Call, text, or email someone we trust

 Visit a close friend or relatives and spend some time with them